okosokolovo/tasker-angularavel/readme.md

 #### Remarks

 This work is in progress.
 During experimentation some parts are intentionally left inconsistent or with mixed techniques (e.g. validation).

+Google+ sign-in button renders properly in Chrome browser.

 All suggestions are welcome.

 Special credit for mentorship goes to [Maxa](http://www.makonda.com/).